 Marketing & Admin Officer

-As the Marketing and Admin Officer I assist with the day-to-day operations across all areas within CAN.
+As the Digital Marketing and Admin Officer I assist with the day-to-day operations across all areas within CAN and manage both the website and social media accounts.
 My role provides a wonderful opportunity to develop an understanding of both the Arts and Community Development.

-Currently studying BA in Internet Communications, previously obtaining Advanced Dip in Graphic Design and having completed multiple certificates with The Australian Writers Centre I am delighted to assist with CAN’s Social Media campaigns and e-newsletters.
+Currently studying BA in Internet Communications, previously obtaining Advanced Dip in Graphic Design and having completed multiple certificates with The Australian Writers Centre I am delighted to contribute with CAN’s online content campaigns and e-newsletters.

 I am looking forward to being part of the CAN team and contributing to their work across WA.